Hausdorff dimensions of irreducible Markov hom tree-shifts: Large deviations of Markov chains on -trees

-\end{example} \begin{example} We provide here an example of irreducible $M$ in order to: (a) demonstrate the $\limsup$ and $\liminf$ of the conditional sample mean might differ; and (b) compare the conditional sample, unconditional sample, and the expectation of the sample mean.
-We consider $d=2$ and
+\end{example} In the following, we present yet another example of irreducible $\transmat$ in order to (a) demonstrate the upper and lower limit of the conditional sample mean might differ, and (b) compare the conditional sample mean, unconditional sample mean, and their expectations. \begin{example} We consider $d=2$ and